cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 .. testsetup:: kegg

-    from bioservices import Kegg
+    from bioservices import KEGG
-    k = Kegg(verbose=False)
+    k = KEGG(verbose=False)

 The KEGG interface is similar but contains more methods.
 The tutorial presents the KEGG itnerface in details, but let us have a quick overview.
 First, let us start a KEGG instance::

-    from bioservices import Kegg
+    from bioservices import KEGG
-    k = Kegg(verbose=False)
+    k = KEGG(verbose=False)

-You can use the :meth:`~bioservices.kegg.Kegg.info` to obtain statistics on the **pathway** database::
+You can use the :meth:`~bioservices.kegg.KEGG.info` to obtain statistics on the **pathway** database::

     >>> print k.info("pathway")